haydher/Nodemailer/README.md

 # Nodemailer

-This Repo uses Nodemailer to allow form to be sent from my [website](http://haydher.com/).
+This Repo uses Nodemailer to allow the contact form to be sent from my [website](http://haydher.com/).